equinixmetal-archive/docs-packet-legacy/guides/storage/minio.md

 Dependent upon your particular setup, the creation of the storage directory may vary.

-The directory in which you wish to Minios storage to reisde will need to have the permissions adjsted to permit the user `minio-user` access.
+The directory in which you wish Minio storage to run will need to have its permissions adjusted to allow `minio-user` access.

 ```
 chown minio-user:minio-user /path/to/storage
 ```

-Next up, we will need to create Minios configuration file.
-Typically, the most common location for this configureation is found in `/etc/`.
-Make sure this location has the same permissions as the storage directory.
+Next up, we will need to create a Minios configuration file.
+Typically, the most common location for this file is in `/etc/`.
+Make sure this location has the same permissions as the storage directory for `minio-user`.

 An example of the Minio configuration: